Call Us Now!

 Clay Soil Type

 Next, there are clay soils.
-This soil if a heavier type that’s nutrient-rich and lower water drainage.
+This soil is a heavier type that’s nutrient-rich and has lower water drainage.
 Also, you may notice that it’s very compact, making it hard for water and air particles to go through easily.
-Texturewise, you’ll see that it’s very smooth when it’s dry and sticky when it’s wet.
+Texture-wise, you’ll see that it’s very smooth when it’s dry and sticky when it’s wet.

 Technically speaking, this soil is 25% clay particles.
 Because of this, it takes more time to warm up.
 You can recognize this type during summer days because it tends to have cracks.